+Audit-Related fees for the year ended December 31, 2018 were for professional services associated with a new leasing accounting standard, ASC 842.
 Audit-related fees for the year ended December 31, 2017 were for professional services associated with a new revenue recognition accounting standard.
-Audit-related fees for the year ended December 31, 2016 were for due diligence services performed in connection with our acquisition of Newport Corporation in April 2016.